Explicit F\"ollmer--Schweizer decomposition and discretization with jump correction in exponential L\'evy models: Discrete-time hedging via weighted BMO-approach

-\begin{rema} \begin{enumerate}[\rm (1)] \itemsep0.3em \item Let us comment on the parameters $r$ and $\theta$ in \cref{tab:approximation-cases}.
-First, since we use the adapted time-net $\tau_n^\theta$ which leads to better estimates (see \cref{eq:appromixation-small-jump}), it follows that the parameter $r$ only depends on the behavior of $\nu$ around zero.
-Moreover, the smaller $r$ is, the better approximation accuracy one achieves.
-The parameter $\theta$ is the outcome of the interplay between the behavior of $\nu$ around zero and the H\"older regularity of the payoff function.
+\end{theo} \begin{rema} The parameter $\theta$, which describes the growth property of $\ttt^g$, is the outcome of the interplay between the small jump activity of $X$ and the H\"older regularity of the payoff function. \end{rema}